Digital Workplace Design

 People tend to think that if they just change the colors, the font, and add a photo, their intranet or digital workplace becomes a winner.
 Is that what employees really want or need?
 Or do they want more reliable, timely content, and better, faster retrieval of content?
 Unless there is a clear understanding of the purpose and the desired audience – the strategy - the digital workplace will not be a success.

 The digital workplace must focus on facilitating the quickest possible access to information and tools that help employees do their jobs.
 There is no need to sell employees, they already work for the organization.
 Forget about glitz, glam, flash and bang that you might use on a website.
 Give employees what they want as quick as possible.
+For example, if employees mostly use HR and sales apps, those most frequently used apps must be front and center on the intranet home page (or whatever you are designating the launch pad for your digital workplace).

 The risk of having a web-designer with only website experience attempt to redesign an intranet or digital workplace is often obvious.
 They focus on creating a highly visual design, but often overlook the core online behaviors that drive digital workplace value: business process, workflow, usability, personalization.